wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 One of the most common control algorithms used in FRC is the `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__.
-WPILib offers its own ``PIDController`` class to help teams implement this functionality on their robots (TODO: link).
+WPILib offers its own :code:`PIDController` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/PIDController.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1PIDController.html>`__) to help teams implement this functionality on their robots.
 To further help teams integrate PID control into a command-based robot project, the command-based library includes several convenience wrappers for the ``PIDController`` object.
 There are two basic wrappers: PIDSubsystems, which integrate the PID controller into a subsystem, and PIDCommands, which integrate the PID controller into a command.
-Morevoer, each wrapper comes in one of two varieties: synchronous, which run from the main robot loop, and asynchronous, which run in their own thread.
-While the asynchronous versions offer more functionality and potentially tigher control, new/inexperienced users are encouraged to use the synchronous versions to avoid having to deal with thread safety issues.
+Moreover, each wrapper comes in one of two varieties: synchronous, which run from the main robot loop, and asynchronous, which run in their own thread.
+While the asynchronous versions offer more functionality and potentially tighter control, new/inexperienced users are encouraged to use the synchronous versions to avoid having to deal with thread safety issues.

 PIDSubsystems